OpenKNX/Kaenx-Creator/Readme.md

+# Languages
+This application is availible in: English, Deutsch
+You want to contribute and add a new Language?
+Then edit the Resource files in "Properties/Resource.\[language-code\].resx"
+and create a Pull-Request with the new file.

 # Kaenx-Creator
 Kaenx-Creator ist eine Open Source Entwicklungstol um eigene Produktdatenbanken für seine DIY-Geräte
 zu erstellen, oder bereits vorhandene Produktdatenbanken zu ändern.